RealDeuce/torch/test/env/TESTENV.md

   * Adjusting the configuration of the module and perhaps the core language.
   * Controlling the right actor as the right player and walking it through its paces.
   * There will be very little to reset at the end of the test, so you can flow from test to test quickly.
 * Keep the zip and the world.json in your source control under a directory named for the world.
-For Torch, I keep these and the testcases checklist in the test directory.
+  * For Torch, I keep a directory for each world in the test subdirectory, for easy access from the web.
+  * Update the manifest and download items in your world files to point to the areas involved before making the zip.